hectorfa17/wild_SQL_ecommerce_project/README.md

 ## Installation and use:

-1. Clone this repo
+1. Clone this repo.
+2. Unzip the `data.zip` folder.
-2. Open the file `data/preparing_workbench_vApril2022.sql`on MySQL
+3. Open the file `data/preparing_workbench_vApril2022.sql`on MySQL
-3. Select the whole script and run it.
+4. Select the whole script and run it.
-4. Open the file `data/create_mavenfuzzyfactory_vApril2022.sql` to install the Database
+5. Open the file `data/create_mavenfuzzyfactory_vApril2022.sql` to install the Database
-5. If you are having issues with installing the Database because of the error "2013, do the following:
+6. If you are having issues with installing the Database because of the error "2013, do the following:
     5.1.
 Go to MySQLWorkbench on the upper left corner of the screen 5.2.
 Select Preferences/Others
     5.3.
 Change the Migration Connection Timeout to "6000".